Adami Award for Piano Accompaniment Fellows

 Craig works with the string faculty at the Royal College of Music.

-Accompaniment Fellows receive a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
+The Adami Award for Piano Accompaniment Fellow receives a tax-free bursary for which they carry out activities including musical work specifically designed to improve and widen their skill sets.
 Their commitments include being involved in RCM activities, including receiving guidance and informal tuition, and practice time on pianos provided by the RCM.
 Bursaries are intended to supplement, not replace, contributions from applicants' own resources.

 At the beginning of the academic year written approval must be obtained from the Projects Manager for their individual plan of study and involvement at the RCM.
 Bursaries are paid only after this approval has been confirmed.
 Funds are then normally made available on a termly basis, subject to satisfactory progress.